machenjie/node-thread-pool/README.md

 - `maxRunningTask` : integer Max running tasks of all threads.
 0 for unlimited. default is 0

 ### ThreadPool.init(timeout)
 wait until pool init end.
-You don't need to call this function unless you want your task to be executed immediately after call dispatch
+You don't need to call this function unless you want your task to be executed immediately after call dispatch at the first time
 - `timeout` :  integer The max time to wait in second. default is infinite.
 - `return` : promise Wait until pool init end, or catch the timeout error